 Each term of this series produces an additional 14 correct digits.
-The Chudnovskys implemented this formula using a clever scheme that enabled them to use the results of an initial level of precision to extend the calculation to even higher precision.
-They used this in several large calculations of π , culminating with a then record computation to over four billion decimal digits in 1994.
-Their remarkable story was compellingly told by Richard Preston in a prizewinning New Yorker article "The Mountains of Pi" (March 2, 1992).
+The Chudnovskys, shown in Figure 14, implemented this formula using a clever scheme that enabled them to use the results of an initial level of precision to extend the calculation to even higher precision.
+They used this in several large calculations of π , culminating with a then record computation of over four billion decimal digits in 1994.
+Their remarkable story was told compellingly by Richard Preston in a prizewinning New Yorker article "The Mountains of Pi" (March 2, 1992).